CloudplexPlatform/developer-community/applications/persistent volumes/labs/mysqlPv/mysqlPv.md

 #### Prerequisite

-If you want to deploy this lab, you need to deploy at least one infrastrture.
-We have labs on infrastrture as well, you can follow them to deploy infrastructure
+If you want to deploy this lab, you need to deploy at least one infrastructure.
+We have labs on infrastructure as well, you can follow them to deploy infrastructure

 #### Add Application Info